 The amendments – an overview

-What follows is an overview of the amendments that will be introduced to the MCA in due course if and when the Bill is made law.
+What follows is an overview of the amendments that will be introduced to the MCA in due course when the MC(A)A comes into force.

 At one stage, it appeared that a a final difference to the Law Commission’s draft Bill was that there was to be intended be a statutory definition of deprivation of liberty (in new s.4ZA), the Law Commission having shied away from giving such a definition.
 The statutory definition appeared on the scene at the Commons stage, introduced by the Government.
 The Government’s definition was rejected by the Lords, who proposed a counter-definition.
-The Government’s compromise proposal – no statutory definition (as at present) but guidance to be given in the LPS Code of Practice (to be reviewed regularly) – was agreed unopposed by the Commons on 2 April.
-The House of Lords must now consider the position when it returns there on 24 April.
-It remains to be seen precisely:
+The Government’s compromise proposal – no statutory definition (as at present) but guidance to be given in the LPS Code of Practice (to be reviewed regularly) – was agreed unopposed by the Commons on 2 April, and by the Lords on 24 April, although with a strong attack from Baroness Murphy on the “copping out” by the House of Lords by failing to produce a statutory definition.

 Interim/emergency deprivation of liberty